Symbian9/qmapshack-doc-wiki/DocGisDevices.md

 **Garmin**: If you want to see your device's SD memory card you have to copy the file _GarminDevice.xml_ from the internal _Garmin_ folder to the _Garmin_ folder on your SD memory card.

-After you plugged your device to the PC and switched it to mass stroage mode you should see something link this:
+After you plugged your device to the PC and switched it to mass storage mode you should see something link this:

 ![maproom2](images/DocGisDevices/qmapshack2.png)